awslabs/aws-well-architected-labs/content/Security/200_Labs/200_Automated_Deployment_of_EC2_Web_Application/_index.md

 This lab will create the web application and all components using the example CloudFormation template, inside the VPC you have created previously.
 The components created include:

+* Application load balancer
 * Auto scaling group of web instances
-* Application load balancer
+* A role attached to the auto-scaled instances allows temporary security credentials to be used
+* Instances use Systems Manager instead of SSH for administration
+* Amazon Aurora serverless datbase cluster
+* Secrets manager secret for database cluster
+* AWS Key Management Service is used for key management of Aurora database
-* Security groups for load balancer and web instances
+* Security groups for load balancer and web instances to restrict network traffic
 * Custom CloudWatch metrics and logs for web instances
 * IAM role for web instances that grants permission to Systems Manager and CloudWatch
 * Instances are configured from the latest [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) [Amazon Machine Image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) at boot time using [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) to install agents and configure services